cncf/devstats.archive/USAGE.md

 - HH

 Both next two parameters are optional:
-- org (if given and non empty '' then only return JSONs matching given org).
-You can also provide a comma separated list of orgs here: 'org1,org2,org3'.
+- org (if given and non-empty '' then only return JSONs matching given org).
+You can also provide a comma-separated list of orgs here: 'org1,org2,org3'.
-- repo (if given and non empty '' then only return JSONs matching given repo).
-You can also provide a comma separated list of repos here: 'repo1,repo2'.
+- repo (if given and non-empty '' then only return JSONs matching given repo).
+You can also provide a comma-separated list of repos here: 'repo1,repo2'.

 Org/Repo filtering:
 - You can filter only by org by passing for example 'kubernetes' for org and '' for repo or skipping repo.